 Our careers are intertwined with our life and thus our health

 When you are frustrated, disengaged and/or not motivated in your work, in short, when there is incompatibility between you and your work for a prolonged period of time your health may suffer.
 During my career I have experienced burnout; I ignored the signs and soon afterwards I was diagnosed with cancer.
 Cancer became a turning point in my career; the treatment went well and I eventually got better.
 I knew that I needed to make a change in my career, I knew what I did not want to do but not what I did want to do; I needed a clear career vision.
 I subsequently worked with a career coach to support and enable me to move forward in my career.
 Is your career in harmony with your life and health?

 Take advantage of career opportunities that come your way

 At the beginning of my career I was given the opportunity to work abroad; this was at a time when the internet barely existed.
 I set off on the 5500-kilometer journey across the Atlantic Ocean.
 I new little about the country and the organisation where I would be working; I was taking a bold step.
 I was however excited and curious.

-Other opportunities have presented themselves to me in my career often promotion opportunities which I have pursued without hesitation.
-The outcome has been that my career path, in the main, has gone from strength to strength.
+Other opportunities have crossed my career path and subsequently my career path has, in the main, gone from strength to strength.
 Furthermore, I have been fortunate to have worked with some wonderful people with whom I remain in contact with to this day.
 When career opportunities come your way they may do so only once; if you believe the opportunity is right then go for it.